Scarlett100/DevOps_tech257/tech257_aws/autoscalingwithdb.md

 ```

-if this doesn't work for me , then after speaking with colleagues I realised i may need to change the mongodb install version to latest in script:
+if this doesn't work for me , then after speaking with colleagues I realised I may need to change the mongodb install version to latest in script:

 ```
 # Install the latest version